SeaweedbrainCY/zero-totp/README.md

 Images and icons are free of use, but please, don't use them for commercial purpose.

-The Zero-TOTP projet is a project of Nathan Stchepinsky © 2023 copyright.
+Zero-TOTP is a project of Nathan Stchepinsky © 2023 copyright.
 All rights reserved.